 You have just learned that you have been appointed the executor of an estate.
 You may be both honored and concerned.
-You may have never been the executor of an estate before.
+You may have never been appointed executor of an estate before.
 What are you supposed to do?
 How are you supposed to carry out your duties?

 Where Do You Even Start Once Appointed Executor of an Estate?

 You are right to ask these questions because being the executor of an estate is a big responsibility.
 However, it is possible to do a good job without being completely overwhelmed by the day-to-day tasks.
 Specifically, as soon as you learn of your appointment and accept the job of executor, it is important to: